Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Derivations of dynamical symmetries

 The matrix element corresponding to the $k$-th order term that evolves $|\psi_0\rangle$ to $|\psi_1\rangle$ is

 Similarly we define

 We take $k$ to be the lowest order in the perturbation expansion for which both $M_k^{(1)}$ and $M_k^{(2)}$ are non-zero.
 The $(k+1)$-th order also contributes to the evolution because of the on-site interaction $U$, since the interaction term does not change the state configuration.
+All higher orders act similarly to the $(k+1)$-th order, as the interaction term keeps the wavefunction in the same configuration once it is reached at the $k$-th order.
+Thus, even though we present only the $k$-th and $(k+1)$-th orders and treat higher orders as perturbative contributions in the following, our analytical derivations are still exact.
 We define $S_1$ and $S_2$ to be the amplitudes including the contribution of the leading terms $M_k^{(1,2)}$ and $M_{k+1}^{(1,2)}$ as

 and

 Here $\mathcal{O}_{(1,2)}$ are the pertubative terms.